All commencement ceremonies are for undergraduate and graduate candidates.

 Seating for the Paulson Stadium ceremonies will begin an hour before each ceremony.
 Please enter at the west end of Paulson Stadium — gates 9 and 11.
 Please proceed to the seating area on either side of the Bishop Building.
 Your seating location is determined by your college for undergraduate students and by your degree level for graduate students.
 Staff members will help direct you to your seat in the seating area.

-Candidates who need accommodations during the graduation ceremony due to limited mobility should contact the Student Accessibility Resource Center (SARC).
+Candidates who need accommodations during the graduation ceremony due to limited mobility should contact the Student Accessibility Resource Center (SARC) by Monday, Dec.
+5.

 On the day of the ceremony, they may also speak with a Guest Services representative upon arrival.
 ADA representatives will assist them with getting to their seat.